arkade-digital/demandware-sdk/README.md

-# Responsys PHP SDK
+# SFCC/Demandware PHP SDK

-This SDK provides simple access to the Responsys REST API.
+This SDK provides simple access to the Demandware API.
 It currently handles the following requests

-- Retrieve profile list recipients
+- Create Customer records
+- Update Customer records
+- Retreive Customer record by ID
-- Merge profile list recipients
+- Searching Customers in a list
-- Merge profile extension recipients

 ## Contents